Free Window Cleaning Software,

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
-Window cleaners on the free plan typically see 12-18% of residential invoices come back tipped, and post-construction tips skew bigger when the contractor is relieved the punch list is finally closing.
+Menutize shows customers a 15/20/25% tip prompt right at payment, built into the free plan — the same flow they're used to from Square or DoorDash.
+When the prompt is shown, a meaningful share of residential invoices come back tipped, usually $10–$30 a job, and post-construction tips skew bigger when the contractor is relieved the punch list is finally closing.
+No awkward ask in the driveway, no cash changing hands — the homeowner who used to mean to leave something and forget now just taps the button.

 Included free, forever.